 If Coleus cuttings are brought inside for the winter, a single plant can pass on its “genes” for literally years.

 The best time to take cuttings is really in late Spring or early Summer in my opinion.
 Coleus will root within a couple of days when the weather is high 70’s low 80’s.
 Later on in the year, say September or October, you can get them to root but they won’t grow as leafy or as fast.

-Coleus will even root in a cup of water.
+Coleus will readily root in a cup of water.
 Just cut the stem and place it in water like a cutflower.
-The roots will appear in a matter of rather quickly.
+The roots will appear in a matter of days.

 Okay, lets get down to business.
 I’m going to take you from buying the plant, to putting the cuttings in a container to wait for the roots to take and show you the end result, with some I’ve recently propagated.

-If you are in the nursery specifically looking for a plant to propagate there are certain things to look for.
+If you are in the nursery specifically looking for a coleus plant to propagate, there are certain things to look for.
 I look for a healthy looking plant with no dead limbs or leaves and not a lot of flowers.
-If a Coleus is tall and stringy it’s not one you want to buy to plant but it will do okay for cuttings.
+If a Coleus plant is tall and stringy it’s not one you want to buy to plant in your garden, but it will do okay for cuttings.